nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### How is the feature implemented

 The `add_contact` command allows users to add the contact of a company to an internship application.
 The implementation of the `add_contact` command is facilitated by the `AddContactCommand` class which is derived from the `Command` superclass, and overrides the `Command#execute` method.
-The parsing process meanwhile involves the `AddressBookParser#parse#` and the `AddContactCommandParser#parse` methods.
+The parsing process meanwhile involves the `InternEaseParser#parseCommand`, `ContactParser#parseContactCommand` and the `AddContactCommandParser#parse` methods.

 The activity diagram below shows the workflow of the `add_contact` command during its execution.